Practice Relating to Rule 154. Obedience to Superior Orders

 Every person subject to service law under this Act who, whether wilfully or through neglect, disobeys any lawful command of his superior officer shall on conviction by court-martial be liable [to punishment].

-NigeriaNigeria’s Army Act (1960) and Armed Forces Decree 105 (1993), as amended in 1994, provide that military personnel have the duty to obey lawful orders.
+NigeriaNigeria’s Army Act (1960) provides that military personnel have the duty to obey lawful orders.

 PakistanUnder Pakistan’s Army Act (1952), a soldier is liable to punishment if he disobeys a “lawful command”.

 Pakistan’s Frontier Corps Ordinance (1959) provides for the punishment of “every member of the Frontier Corps who – … while on active service – … disobeys the lawful command of his superior officer”.

 PeruUnder Peru’s Code of Military Justice (1980), refusal or failure to execute a military order in wartime constitutes a punishable offence.
 Failure to carry out an order in the course of duty without justifiable cause constitutes disobedience.